What is the common theme in everything you love? What is the common goal in everything you do?

 Notice the little things that fulfill you.
 Not necessarily the tasks themselves, but the meaning behind those tasks.
 Not so much the superficial What, but the hidden Why.Notice the little things that fulfill you.
 Not the superficial WHAT, but the hidden WHY.
 Click To Tweet

 You might have one through line or a couple.
-Here are two (and-a-half steps) to help you find yours:
+Here are two steps to help you find yours:

 STEP 1: MAKE A LIST OF EVERYTHING YOU LOVE TO DO OR EXPERIENCE.
 I MEAN EVERYTHING.
 The things that you seem to get absorbed by and fill you up from the inside out.
 Don’t worry about cohesiveness, list as many actions, experiences, and instances as you can think of.
 Cooking dinner, one-on-one time with friends, business strategy, binging on horror movies – it’s all fair game.